 "Hunting all the way out here, in the location I picked to search?"

 He looked down and sighed.
 "I was hunting.
 I really was.
 But I was doing that back near the colony.
 I'm not military, and I wanted to contribute somehow...
 I saw you pass by and I had never seen a Treek before.
 I was a little curious, so I followed you."
 He shrugged his shoulders and glanced at me with his head still lowered.

-That seemed fair enough—a little creepy, but fair.
+As for the boy, his excuse seemed fair enough.
+A little creepy, but fair.

 "I would have been fine," I said, maintaining my rough composure.

 "Yeah, you're going to need some help.
-Who can I take you too?"
-I said, thinking through how that would look once we got there.
-Before he could answer, I continued.
-"You're not going to blame this on me right?
+Who can I take you to?"
+I said, thinking through how that situation would look once we got there.
+Before he could answer, I continued: "You're not going to blame this on me right?
 I could leave you right here for the ogre to find, but I'm choosing to help you."
-I gave him an expectant look.

 "Okay.
-I think there may have been an apothecary in one of the buildings.
+There may be an apothecary in one of the buildings in the town square.
 How about there?"